-Why You Will Love This Recipe
+Why You'll Love This Taco Stuffed Pasta Shells Recipe

 Taco stuffed shells are a great way to use up leftover taco meat.
 You can ground turkey or ground chicken also, to make them even more budget friendly.

 Taco night has never been so easy, nor tasted so delicious!
-Customize with your favorite taco toppings, such as sour cream, Pico De Gallo, and Guacamole.
+Customize with your favorite taco toppings, such as sour cream, pico de gallo, and guacamole.

 - Delicious and easy to make.